 Capitalism replaced landed fortunes and became the economic system of modernity in which people exchanged labor for a fixed wage and used their wages to buy ever more consumer items rather than produce such items themselves.
 This economic change dramatically affected class relations because it offered opportunities for great wealth through individual initiative, industrialization and technology—somewhat like the technological and dot.com explosion of the late twentieth and early twenty-first century.
 The industrial revolution which began in England in the late eighteenth century and rapidly swept across Europe (hit the U.S. immediately following the Civil War) transformed economic and social relationships, offered an ever increasing number of cheaper consumer goods, and changed notions of education.
-Who needed the classics when a commercial/technically oriented education was the key to financial success?
+Who needed the classics when a commercial/technically oriented education was the key to financial success as fx trading online is today?
 The industrial revolution also fostered a sense of competition and progress that continues to influence us today.

 Urban culture replaced agrarian culture as industrialization and cities grew.
 Cities were the sites of new wealth and opportunity with their factories and manufacturing potential.
 People moving from small farms, towns to large cities helped to breakdown traditional culture and values.
 There were also new complications such as growing urban crime, prostitution, alienation, and depersonalization.